opulencephp/docs/console-basics.md

   10. [views:flush](#viewsflush)

 <h2 id="introduction">Introduction</h2>
 Console applications are great for administrative tasks and code generation.
-Apex is the robust console kernel that comes bundled with Opulence.
+Apex is Opulence's own robust console kernel.
 With it, you can easily create your own console commands, display question prompts, and use HTML-like syntax for output styling.

 <h2 id="running-commands">Running Commands</h2>
 To run commands, type `php apex COMMAND_NAME` from the directory that Opulence is installed in.